Shammi Kapoor: Personal life

+From 1953 to 1955, he was in a relationship with Nadia Gamal, an Egyptian actress and belly dancer from Cairo, after they met in Sri Lanka on an occasion while he was on holiday there.
+Their relationship ended when she moved back to Cairo.

 Kapoor met actress Geeta Bali in 1955, during the film Miss Coca Cola.
 They fell in love while shooting of the film Rangeen Raaten, where he was the leading actor and she played a cameo.
-Four months later, the couple got married at Banganga Temple, near Malabar Hill of Mumbai.
-They had a son, Aditya Raj Kapoor, on 1 July 1956, at Shirodkar's Hospital, Mumbai, a year after they were married.
-Five years later, in 1961, they had a daughter, Kanchan Kapoor.
-Bali died on 21 January 1965, at the age of 35, due to illness from smallpox.
-Four years later, Kapoor married Neila Devi Gohil, a princess of the Gohil dynasty of Bhavnagar State, on 27 January 1969.
+Four months later, the couple got married at Banganga Temple, near Malabar Hill of Mumbai, on 23 August 1955.
+Their son, Aditya Raj Kapoor, was born on 1 July 1956, at Shirodkar's Hospital, Mumbai.
+Five years later, on 8 August 1961, they had a daughter, Kanchan Kapoor.
+Bali died on 21 January 1965, at the age of 34, of smallpox.
+Four years later, Kapoor married Neila Devi Gohil (born August 1941), a princess of the Gohil dynasty of Bhavnagar State, on 27 January 1969.
+They had known each other since she was 9 and he was 19.

-In an interview in 2011, Mumtaz had stated that Kapoor had proposed marriage to her, as they had drawn close while shooting for Brahmachari.
+In an interview in 2011, Mumtaz had stated that Kapoor had proposed marriage to her, as they had become close while shooting for Brahmachari.
 Mumtaz states that she had politely refused, as Kapoor wanted her to give up her career.